Founded in 2015, Welcome.TU.code offers young asylum seekers an opportunity to further their education and find prospects for their future lives.

 In 2019, Informatics Europe and Microsoft presented the project with their Best Practices in Education Award.
 In 2020, due to the SARS-CoV-2 outbreak, welcome.TU.code transfered its activities online, and collaborated with TU Wien’s More 2.0 program, an initiative to support, develop and integrate distance learning programs.

 Up to 70 participants can register for one of six groups, which meet twice per week for 90 minutes sessions in our computer laboratories.
 The courses are led by students who are supported by two tutors and a supervisor.
 The students make important human and didactic experiences as they share their enthusiasm for technology while the participants benefit particularly from their commitment and the good support ratio in a intimate atmosphere (each student engages with a maximum of three participants).

-The advanced track is the "professional version" for those who want to gain an insight into computer science.
-First programming skills are learned with the programming language Processing (a simplified, graphical variant of Java) and then continued in Java.
+- Advanced Track: The advanced track is the “professional version” for those who want to gain an insight into computer science.
+The aim of this track is to introduce the participants to various programming languages such as Python and Java.

 Together with other faculties of TU Wien we participated in the initiative “Refugees welcome @ TU Wien”: For the project “Routes?
 Roots!”, we collaborated with the Faculty of Architecture and Spatial Planning in the creation of a help and guidance website for asylum seekers.
 The project subsequently joined the “new here” initiative, which is pursuing a similar goal.
 The jointly developed website was finally presented on World Refugee Day 2017.
 Essential parts of the software were created by our participating students.